codomatech/migrate-away/nextjs/README.md

 # A Practical Guide to Hosting Your Next.js App

 This guide walks you through different ways to get your Next.js application online.
-The goal is to help you choose a hosting strategy that balances performance, flexibility, and cost, without being tied to a single provider.
+The goal is to help you choose a hosting strategy that balances performance, flexibility, and cost, without being locked in with a single provider.

-## 🚀 How to Use This Guide
+To host your app, you need to manage:

+- Application Hosting
+- CDN
+- DNS

+## Application Hosting

 Below are three common hosting strategies.
 Each section is collapsible—simply click on the option name to see its full details.